+Bilateral and multilateral agreements

+Sharing expertise to promote equitable participation in heritage mechanisms for communities

+Financial support

-Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes Bilateral and multilateral agreements Financial support Contributions to private organizations for the preservation of cultural and natural heritage Participation in foundations for international cooperation Sharing expertise for capacity building Hosting and/or attending international training courses/seminars Distribution of material/information
+Contributions to private organizations for the preservation of cultural and natural heritage

+Sharing expertise for capacity building

+Distribution of material/information

-- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
-If you have twinned World Heritage properties, please list them along with their twins. - 12.
-Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?
+11.2 - Do you have World Heritage properties that have been twinned with others at a national or international level?

+11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+If you have twinned World Heritage properties, please list them along with their twins.

+12. Education, Information and Awareness Building

+12.1 - Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?

-There are strategies to raise awareness about the conservation, protection and presentation of World Heritage but there are some deficiencies in its implementation.
+There are strategies to raise awareness about the conservation, protection and presentation of World Heritage that are being effectively implemented.